ThomasFeron/Phenotyping-CRootBox-DeepLearning/README.md

 ***Phenotyping-CRootBox-DeepLearning***

 Thomas FERON - UCLouvain (Belgium)

-Root systems Generator and Deep Learning training to predict phenotypes from experimental images
+**Root systems Generator and Deep Learning neural networks to predict phenotypes from experimental images.**

 The aim of this script is to run CRootBOX in a batch mode in order to create any number of root systems, with any combinaison of parameters.